 Why 125 here?

-Suppose for each grid cell we predict 5 bounding boxes, each bounding box has 4 coordinate values and are 21 classes, then (20 + 5) * 5 = 125
+Suppose for each grid cell we predict 5 bounding boxes, and the dataset has 20 classes.
+Each bounding box outputs (4 coords + 1 objectness + 20 class scores), so (20 + 5) * 5 = 125.

-Basically speaking, the format of outputs is relatively the same between.
-There are some mismatches in the number of anchor boxes, actual meaning of coordinates value and objectness score.
-But I believe it’s safe to say that it is similar.
+Basically speaking, the format of outputs is relatively the same between SSD and YOLO.
+There are some mismatches in the number of anchor boxes, the exact meaning/parameterization of coordinates, and how objectness is defined.
+But I believe it’s safe to say the overall structure is similar.

 II.
 Loss function

-I believe the second important factors of machine learning algorithm is its loss function.
-While input/output is the core of inference (I think), loss function is the heart of training process.
-In fact, understanding loss function and how it associates the output to the label is the only thing I deem important when training a model.
+I believe the second most important factor of a machine learning algorithm is its loss function.
+While input/output is the core of inference (I think), the loss function is the heart of the training process.
+In fact, understanding the loss function and how it associates the model output to the label is the only thing I deem important when training a model.

 Up until now, you can see that when we compute the forward-pass, we keep mentioning the number of anchor boxes per cell to calculate the total number value each cell must output.
 However, other than that, we don’t use them at all, we don’t know where they are, their coordinates.
 So when do we use them?

-The answer is we use it during loss computation and inference.
-Basically, object detector doesn’t predict the bounding boxes directly like most people assume, instead it predicts the likelihood the corresponding anchor box contains object or not and its distance to the true bounding box.
-That’s why we only need the anchor box’s information when computing loss and during inference, remember anchor box + prediction = bounding box
+The answer is: we use them during loss computation and inference.
+Basically, an object detector doesn’t predict the bounding boxes directly like most people assume; instead it predicts (1) whether an anchor/slot is responsible for an object, and (2) offsets that transform an anchor box into the final bounding box.
+That’s why we only need the anchor box information when computing loss and during inference.
+Remember: anchor box + prediction = bounding box.

-From the annotation, SSD and YOLO build its ground-truth label.
-The label tends to have 5 values: 4 coordiates and class info.
-They also share the idea of matching anchor-boxes to ground-truth labels.
+From the annotation, SSD and YOLO build their ground-truth labels.
+A label tends to have 5 values: 4 coordinates + class info.
+They also share the idea of matching anchor boxes to ground-truth boxes.
 Roughly speaking, the anchor boxes are divided into 2 groups: positive and negative.
-Positive group includes boxes that has IoU with groundtruth bigger than a specified threshold and vice versa.
-Each anchor box will associate with only one ground-truth box or nothing at all (background).
-And the model will predict the correction
+The positive group includes boxes that have IoU with ground truth bigger than a specified threshold (and vice versa).
+Each anchor box is typically associated with only one ground-truth box or nothing at all (background).
+And the model predicts the correction (offsets) of coordinates and the class label for each anchor box.
+I call it correction because the model doesn’t predict the coordinates directly, but the differences between an anchor box and its corresponding ground-truth box.

 Furthermore, as you can see, YOLO and SSD interpret objectness score differently, hence, the loss function will be different too.